This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Skittles anyone?
 The Black Lion is one of the first riverside pubs you’ll get to in Hammersmith if you are walking from Chiswick or the nearby Fullers brewery and is famous for its antique skittles alley.

-Address: 2 S Black Lion Lane, London W6 9TJ
+Address: The Black Lion, 2 S Black Lion Lane, London W6 9TJ

 YOU MIGHT LIKE: Things to do in Shepherd’s Bush